Table of Contents

 The general answer to the question, "what do data scientists do?" is that they deal with data.
 While that is true, the real question is "how do they deal with it and in what capacity?"

 Data scientists help business leaders make more informed decisions by understanding the world better.
 By making sense of big data, which is usually a cosmic mess, data scientists can transform a company’s data into its competitive advantage.

 How Does Data Influence Decision Making in Business?

 Business leaders have come to accept that, while gut instincts are a good starting point, data also plays a major role when making sound business decisions.

-In addition to being well-versed with statistics, math and programming, data scientists also need to possess excellent domain knowledge to accurately interpret data and make accurate deductions.
-Banking, insurance, retail and many other industries all require that data scientists possess respective domain knowledge, as it is extremely important for accurate data analysis.
+In addition to being well-versed in statistics, math, and programming, data scientists also need to possess excellent domain knowledge to accurately interpret data and make accurate deductions.
+Banking, insurance, retail, and many other industries all require that data scientists possess respective domain knowledge, as it is extremely important for accurate data analysis.

 Many organizations, however, tend to treat data scientists as spot problem solvers who are many times recruited from completely different industries and often unaware at first of the finer nuances in the data they are given access to.

 According to Svetlana Sicular, a Gartner analyst, companies should search more for data scientists internally, as most organizations already have people who are well-versed with their own data better than any other outsider data scientists.
 She also recommends training these chosen individuals in programming as well as in other complex aspects of data science, as this solution would help bridge the current divide between data science and domain knowledge.

 One can now see how valuable a data scientist with a perfect blend of domain knowledge and data analysis skills is to any company.